cryptocoininsurance/smartcontracts/README.md

 * [Program and Test Methodology (en)](soon)

 ## General
-  Information system consist of one ERC20 - compatible token processing smart contract -**Cryptocoin** All tokens intended for distribution are emitted at the time of Cryptocoin smart contract deployment.
-After deploy all this tokens keeped on single wallet__ - accICO.
+  Information system consist of one ERC20 - compatible token processing smart contract - **Cryptocoin**.
+All tokens intended for distribution are emitted at the time of Cryptocoin smart contract deployment.
+After deploy all this tokens keeped on single wallet - **accICO**.

 ## Contracts special metods review